 A project is a collection of tasks that accomplish a specific goal.
 Project management is the process of planning, managing, and executing your team’s work.
 Project management software helps teams do that by increasing clarity and improving team collaboration.

 Program management and project portfolio management are very similar—the difference lies in the types of projects that are being managed.
 In program management, the projects within the program are connected and often interdependent.
-For example, a program might be a collection of all of the marketing campaigns to promote new features that are going to be launched throughout the year.
+For example, a program might be a collection of all of the marketing campaigns to promote new features that are going to be launched throughout the year, or even a grant management plan for nonprofit organizations.
 All of these features are connected, so they would fall under program management, instead of project portfolio management.
 On the other hand, a portfolio might be all of the marketing initiatives within a quarter or a year, whether they’re connected or not.
 Project portfolio management software is the tool teams use to track those projects and share insight with stakeholders.

 Product management is the development of new products within a company.
 A product manager is a team leader responsible for guiding the success of a product—from sourcing user input all the way to a successful product launch.